f5devcentral/xcmcndemoguide/README.rst

 At this point in the lab, you validated that Cloud A has route entries to reach Cloud C. Now you need to setup similar routing in Cloud C to allow return traffic.

+First, identify the target network interface (ENI) for the XC node in Cloud C. Then you will use that ENI to create a route entry.

 1. Return to the AWS Console Home and navigate to EC2.

 .. figure:: assets/cloud_aws_console_ec2.png